nshiab/sda-docs-fine-tuning/README.md

 You can see the training data in `sda/output`.

+> [!NOTE]
+> The generate script automatically checks if training data already exists at
+> `sda/output/trainingData.json`.
+If the file exists, it will skip the
+> generation process.
+The training data is committed.

 ## Training models

-The training process has been automated and enhanced with several features:
+The training process has been automated and enhanced with several intelligent
+features:

-### Automated Training with Loss Tracking
+### Smart Training with Resumption Support

-To train models with automatic loss tracking and accurate timing:
+To train models with automatic loss tracking, resumption support, and accurate
+timing:

 ```bash
 deno task train
 ```

-This command will:
+This command provides intelligent training management:

-1. **Clean adapters directory** to ensure a fresh start
+1. **Loads existing results** from previous training runs
+2. **Checks for already-trained models** by examining adapter files
+3. **Skips completed models** automatically to avoid duplicate work
-2. **Pre-download models** to ensure accurate timing measurements
+4. **Pre-downloads only needed models** to ensure accurate timing measurements
-3. **Train each model** specified in `sda/train.ts`
+5. **Trains each remaining model** specified in `sda/train.ts`
-4. **Capture iteration losses** automatically during training
+6. **Captures iteration losses** automatically during training
-5. **Save results** to multiple output files
+7. **Updates results** without creating duplicates

+### Resumption and Duplicate Prevention

+The training system now intelligently handles interruptions and reruns:

+- **Automatic model detection**: Checks if `adapters.safetensors` and `adapter_config.json` exist
+- **Safe resumption**: Skips already-trained models and continues with remaining ones
+- **No duplicate data**: Prevents accumulation of duplicate entries in result files
+- **Preserves existing results**: Loads and maintains previous training data

 ### What gets generated automatically:

-- `results-data/durations.json` - Training duration for each model
+- `results-data/durations.json` - Training duration for each model (no
+  duplicates)
-- `results-data/trainLoss.json` - Complete iteration loss data for all models
+- `results-data/trainLoss.json` - Complete iteration loss data for all models (deduplicated)

 ### Configuring models to train